DonaldKellett/DonaldKellett/README.md

 ### Cloud Technical Specialist at Enfinity Solutions Limited (2023/07-present)

+#### Rancher RKE2 OIDC integration with Dex (2024/02; 1 month)

+Implemented a centralized identity management solution backed by Active Directory for on-premises Rancher RKE2 cluster, leveraging Dex as the OIDC connector

+##### Business impact

+Consolidated authN + authZ under a single umbrella across on-premises IT infrastructure with Active Directory as the sole IdP and single source of truth, ensuring the scalability of access management for on-premises resources in the long term

 #### Kasten K10 DR drill (2024/01; 1 month)

 Performed a successful on-premises DR drill for GitLab EE 16.x and supporting Rancher RKE2 infrastructure with Kasten K10 for cross-cluster application level backup and disaster recovery, with: